adanalvarez/HoneyTrail/README.md

 <p align="center">
   <img src="HoneyTrail.png" alt="HoneyTrail" width="300" />
 </p>
-Independently deploy customized honeytokens in AWS to trigger alerts on unauthorized access.
-It utilizes a dedicated CloudTrail for precise detection and notification specifically for honeytoken activity.
+Independently deploy customized honeyservices in AWS to trigger alerts on unauthorized access.
+It utilizes a dedicated CloudTrail for precise detection and notification specifically for honeyservices activity.

 ## Configuration Details